delvtech/agent0/README.md

 ape compile
 ```

 NOTE: `pip` might complain about dependency incompatibility between eth-ape and some plugins.
-This discrepancy comes from apeworks, although our examples should run without dealing with the incompatibility.
+This discrepancy comes from apeworx, although our examples should run without dealing with the incompatibility.

 ## Examples